Smiling Texas Teacher Mugshot Goes Viral, Accused Of Sleeping With Student

 In various media headlines referencing the mugshot of the teacher which has gone viral, she has been referred to as “smoking hot” and “having a pretty smile.”
 Are media outlets making too big of a deal out of her mugshot as some Twitter users are claiming?

 PEOPLE notes the Texas high school science teacher faces a felony charge for her improper relationship with her student.
 She faces the possible punishment of anywhere from 2 to 20 years in prison, as well as a fine of as much as $10,000 if she is convicted of a second-degree felony.
-PEOPLE did made a phone call to the Caldwell County, Texas, District Attorney’s Office to find out if she had an attorney or entered a plea.
+PEOPLE did make a phone call to the Caldwell County, Texas, District Attorney’s Office to find out if she had an attorney or entered a plea.
 The phone call, however, has yet to be returned.

 As the Inquisitr had previously reported, Sarah Fowlkes had been employed with the Lockhart Independent School District since October of 2014.
 The high school has been provided with counselors in the event that students need someone to speak with about what has happened.